AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

 |PB14| 8 |
 |PB15| 6 |

-<br>Enable and configure the pins of GPIOA and GPIOB.
+Enable and configure the pins of GPIOA and GPIOB.
 In while loop
 - create a volatile variable count
 - Take a while loop with limit upto 9999
   - Create individual variables for each digit